 The quickest way to travel long distances in Peru is to take a domestic flight.
 It can really save you time, and many cities are within a two-hour flight of Lima.
 You’ll get the best fares by booking in advance.

-There are a plethora of companies to choose from if you want to travel overland by bus.
+To travel overland by bus, there are a plethora of companies to choose from.
 For intercity rides, it’s best to buy tickets in advance direct from the bus company offices.

 Taxis can be found in almost every town, and any car can become a taxi.
 In smaller towns, you’ll also find mototaxis which are like motorcycle rickshaws.
 Colectivos (shared taxis) are also an option.
 Beware though that in the cities colectivos do not have a good safety record.